-The Ukrainian insolvency law applies to all the legal entities and individuals, with the exception of treasury enterprises.
+The Ukrainian insolvency law applies to all legal entities and individuals, with the exception of treasury enterprises.
 It also provides for several restrictions in relation to the insolvency proceedings against the State companies or companies where the State has a significant participatory interest.
+Furthermore, until 1 January 2015 the Insolvency Law is not applicable to mining enterprises in which the State holds at least 25% of the authorised share capital.